from pp.19-20

 465 fornire to provide, to supply, to furnish (cognate).
 Germanic origin.
 Also cognate with French fournir (“to provide”).
 Example, fornire cibo ai poveri / fornire i poveri di cibo (“to provide food for the poor people”).

 469 partire to leave, to depart; to start, iniziare, cominciare.
+1676 partenza departure; start (n.).
 From Latin partire (“to divide”).
 Cognate with Spanish partir (“to leave”; “to divide”) and French partir (“to leave”).
 Dividing means one part leaves, and leaving is starting a new journey, hence the sense of “to start”.
-Note this word in Italian (as in French, unlike in Spanish) does not mean “to divide”.
-Example, partire da / per Parigi (“to leave Paris / for Paris”; in the sense of “to leave”, partire is followed by da).
+Note partire in Italian (as in French, unlike in Spanish) does not mean “to divide”.
+Examples, partire da / per Parigi (“to leave Paris / for Paris”; in the sense of “to leave”, partire is followed by da, literally “from”); partenza e arrivo (“departure and arrival”).

 470 avvenire future; to happen, to occur, succedere, accadere.
 From Latin advenire (“to arrive”).
 Cognate with advent, adventure, Spanish aventura (“adventure”), French avenir (“future”).
 The word can be analyzed as a- (“to) + venire (“to come”).
 What’s coming is the future.
 What comes to you is what happens.